-ScaleGrid Bring Your Own Cloud plans are available under two different cloud providers:
+ScaleGrid Bring Your Own Cloud plans are available under four different cloud providers:

 - Bring Your Own Cloud - AWS*